 Today, we are speaking to Marie 'Lootie' Leautey, one of our supporters who is an incredible advocate for women survivors of war, spreading the word about Women for Women International's vital work all around the world.
-A true member of our global sisterhood, Lootie is currently running around the world in support of the women we serve.* In this blog, she shares the reason behind her support and journey and some useful training tips for our #SheInspiresMe Squad.
+A true member of our global sisterhood, Lootie is currently running around the world in support of the women we serve.* So far, Lootie has successfully crossed the European continent, having run a total of 15,420km.
+That's the equivalent of 383 marathons!
+In this blog, she shares the reason behind her support and journey and some useful training tips for our #SheInspiresMe Squad.

 Why have you chosen to support Women for Women International?

 I first donated to Women for Women International in 2014, in support of a friend who was completing incredible challenges in support of women survivors of war: crossing Ethiopia by bike, climbing to Everest base camp etc. I thought the concept was fantastic: here is this group of women achieving mind blowing things and showing this to other women, leading the way, setting an example.
 Changing our mindset.
 Unlocking fears and empowering other women to achieve incredible things as well.

 The fact that Women for Women International’s work is set in post-conflict countries resonates with me.
 In countries affected by war and conflict, women survivors of war demonstrate incredible resilience as they are often left to rebuild their communities.
 Women for Women International's year-long training programme equips women to regain confidence and build a better future for themselves and their families.
 The programme is truly inspirational, practical and incredibly effective.
 This is why I have chosen to lend them my support.

 In December 2019 I started the adventure of a lifetime: a run around the world!
 Running a marathon a day, I set out to run solo across 4 continents, from ocean to ocean.
 This answers a desire to see the world, express my joy of being alive and my love for running and the outdoors.
 There is no greater freedom than the one you exercise.